 Campus Return Guidelines

-Wear a face covering that covers your nose and mouth to help protect others in case you’re infected with COVID-19 but don’t have symptoms.
+- Based on CDC and CalOSHA guidance, all those accessing campus are encouraged to wear face coverings while outdoors.
+The face covering should cover your nose and mouth to help protect others in case you’re infected with COVID-19 but don’t have symptoms.

 - View the full list of exemptions on the CDPH website.